by Judy Robinson

-If good physique and a perfectly toned muscular structure weren’t enough to convince you to get started on strength exercises, then here’s another myth buster for you.
+If a good physique and a perfectly toned muscular structure weren’t enough to convince you to get started on strength exercises, then here’s another myth-buster for you.
 Strength exercises not only benefit your muscles but they benefit every aspect of your health including mental health.

-Lifting weight not only helps improve the cognitive functions of the brain but also regulate endorphins which suppress the chemicals that make you depressed or lethargic.
+Lifting weight not only helps improve the cognitive functions of the brain but also regulates endorphins which suppress the chemicals that make you depressed or lethargic.

 Strength exercise also helps women trying to conceive.
 A direct relation has been found between strength exercises and fertility.
 It is also good for your heart, metabolism and keeps your cholesterol in control.
 After you have gotten used to it for a few months, it acts as an outlet and makes you feel more refreshed and energized afterward.
 Yes, you’d no longer feel exhausted after a strength training session.
 Waist training corsets are an excellent investment if you want to maintain the correct posture during training.